Mass (music)

-The Mass (missa, messa, messe, Messe) is a form of musical composition that sets the invariable portions of the western Christian Eucharistic liturgy (principally that of the Catholic Church, the Anglican Communion and Lutheranism) known as the Mass.
+The mass (Note: The New Grove Dictionary of Music uses lower case "mass" to distinguish the musical genre from the celebration of Holy Mass, the liturgy.) (missa, messa, messe, Messe) is a form of musical composition that sets the texts of the western Christian Eucharistic liturgy (principally that of the Catholic Church, the Anglican Communion and Lutheranism) known as the Mass.